Updated October 2020

 Terms & Conditions

-- We aim to keep our membership fees as affordable as possible.
-As a social enterprise, we don’t seek to be profitable, but we need to be viable and recover our costs – delivering our service costs over $1000 per member per year.
-We are committed to membership fees that are less than what you would pay in a year, for private-billing medical centres, or health insurance, or for joining a gym.
+- We aim to keep our annual fees as affordable as possible.
+As a social enterprise focused on health system research and improvement, we provide services below cost to support as many people as possible.
+Delivering Osana services costs over $1000 per member per year, and our fees are less than what you pay for at private-billing medical centres, health insurance, or an exercise gym.

-- Also note that cancellation of appointments within 24 hours may incur a $50 fee.
-We aim to support as many members as we can, but have finite resources; thank you for understanding and valuing the time we provide to keep you healthy.
+- Please note that our service is often over-subscribed, and we need to ensure that our staff can manage appointment cancellations and rescheduling with advanced notice.
+A late cancellation within 24 hours may incur a $50 fee.
+We aim to support as many members as we can, but have finite resources; thank you for understanding and valuing the time we provide to keep you healthy.”

 Why and when your consent is necessary